instkffff/POWER-CONTROL-COMM/QWEN.md

 ## Testing

 Currently, no formal tests are implemented.
 Tests could be added for:

 - Authentication flows
 - WebSocket message handling
 - Serial communication protocols
 - Database update operations

+## System Flow

+1. Users authenticate via HTTP login endpoint to get a token
+2. Clients connect to WebSocket using the token for real-time communication
+3. Commands are sent through WebSocket to control devices
+4. The system manages a serial communication queue to handle device commands
+5. A cron job periodically polls all devices for status and power consumption
+6. All data is stored in an SQLite database
+7. Packet handling converts between protocol formats and data structures